JamesMitofsky/Journal-Buddy/README.md

 I've been using [Obsidian](https://obsidian.md/) for a while, but reliably typing out the metadata of each entry is a tedious ritual, and that frustration compromises data fidelity and discourages regularly contributing to the transcription.

-That's where the Journal Metadata Formatter comes in!
+That's where Journal Buddy comes in!
 By automating the formatting process, it reduces the fuss to focus on what truly matters: capturing thoughts and reflections.

 ## 🛠️ How It Works